The whole is a sum of its parts.

 Stouffer’s Stuffed Peppers – really good tasting and minimally processed

 Stouffer’s Lean Cuisine – read labels and choose lower carb varieties for a healthy minimally processed food in a pinch

 So Delicious Coconut Milk Frozen Dessert – No Sugar Added Butter Pecan, Vanilla Bean, Chocolate, Toasted Almond Chip – measure 1/2 cup using a metal ice cream scoop – don’t eat from the container!

 Babybel Gouda – perfect portion control and PORTABLE!

 Cabot Reduced Fat Cheddar Cheeses – the best light cheddar

-Ricotta, part-skim (Polly-O or Calabro!) – with warmed pasta sauce this is my go to fast bariatric meal
+Ricotta, part-skim – with warmed pasta sauce this is my go to fast bariatric meal

-Cottage cheese – 1 or 2% Friendship (no starches or gums) – wonderful with fruit or go savory and top with salsa
+Cottage cheese – 1 or 2% Friendship or Daisy (no starches or gums) – wonderful with fruit or go savory and top with salsa

-Cream cheese – reduced fat – for an occasional cheesecake – I don’t use fat free as it has starches and gums and ruins recipes with bad texture
+Cream cheese – reduced fat – for an occasional cheesecake – NOT fat free as it has starches and gums and ruins a cheesecake with bad texture

 Laughing Cow Cheese Wedges – smear on an apple slice!